bakamarudasi/monster_rpg_project/backend/README/README_EN.md

 This is a small text-based RPG prototype written in Python.
 It uses SQLite to store simple save data and now supports multiple user accounts.
 A minimal Flask web server is also included.

 > **Note**
-> The provided `docker-compose.yml` file defines a `DATABASE_URL` pointing to a PostgreSQL container.
-The Python application currently ignores this variable and always uses the local SQLite database `monster_rpg_save.db`.
+> The `docker-compose.yml` file simply launches the Flask backend and no longer includes a PostgreSQL service.
+The game continues to use the local SQLite database `monster_rpg_save.db`.

 ## Requirements
 - Python 3 (tested with Python 3.11)